 And as Brady said at Wade’s memorial, “Wade didn’t have a Bucket-list.
 Wade had Lainey and Charley.”

 In 2015 our family went to New York City for Thanksgiving.
 Since Courtney’s not a flyer and Charley was too young it was only Wade and Lainey.
-Incredible memories were made and lasting pictures for our family.
+Incredible memories were made and we have these lasting pictures for our family.

 We of course had no clue we were making our way to the summit of this life with Wade.

-We hit the peak in the summer of 2017 with and all family trip to Rosemary Beach.
-Little did we know when Wade had a persistent pain in his neck requiring Mike to take him to the ER that we were approaching the end of our earthly days with Wade.
+We hit the mountaintop in the summer of 2017 with an all family trip to Rosemary Beach.
+Little did we know when Wade complained of a persistent pain in his neck requiring Mike to take him to the ER that we were approaching the end of our earthly days with Wade.

 In the spring of 2017 we lost Patty to an aneurism.
 Devastating.